 Crate training keeps your puppy safe while you're away.

-Crate training your new pup also helps keep her out of trouble while you’re away from home.
-Even if you’ve puppy-proofed your home, young puppies can still create chaos while you’re out of the house.
+Crate training your new pup also helps keep them out of trouble while you’re away from home.
+Even if you've puppy-proofed your home, young puppies can still create chaos while you’re out of the house.

 Crate training made easy